-This is the second chapter from a road trip in central Italy.
+We were on a road trip in central Italy.
 A string of very tempting cities were coming up in Umbria and Toscana (Tuscany) and we were eager to spend a couple of days on the road.
 It was now time for Spoleto, Assisi, Urbino and Cortona.

 Day 2, Eremito – Spoleto – Assisi – Cortona

 We had spent the first night in remote monastery-like surroundings.
 We had finished a lovely breakfast and lunch and got in the car.
 Read the previous chapter about our stay at the Eremito.
 In normal circumstances it would have been possible to go through with today’s plan – visits to the World Heritage Sites in Spoleto and Assisi.
 Instead we prioritised lunch at the hotel.
 In addition we entered the E35 motorway in the wrong direction.
 The mistake proved an even greater one, because there were no exits for the next 20-30 km or so.
 Thirdly, I was beginning to feel uncomfortable, in short my belly was starting to nag me.

 We were hunting Spoleto, Assisi, Urbino and Cortona, but as it turned out we missed Spoleto.
 We should have gone south and then east to Spoleto.
 Instead we continued north and then east to Assisi, and dropped Spoleto altogether.
 Here is a collection of quotes describing what we missed.